ankitects/anki-manual/src/editing.md

 instead of incrementing it.

-Cloze deletions don't need to fall on word boundaries, so if you select "anberra” rather than "Canberra” in the above example, the question would appear as "C\[…​\] was founded in 1913”, giving you a hint.
+Cloze deletions don't need to fall on word boundaries, so if you select "anberra" rather than "Canberra" in the above example, the question would appear as "C\[…​\] was founded in 1913", giving you a hint.

 You can also give yourself hints that don't match the text.
 If you replace the original sentence with: